HannahHChu/Notebooks/SURF_Notebook_2018.md

 Mass Specific Metabolic Rate = CO2 production/hrs per mass

 * What are cohorts?
-	* Essentially handling replicats because we cannot sample all flies at once.
+	* Essentially handling replicates because we cannot sample all flies at once.
 For each cohort, there are two batches: (1) licor 7000 and (2) licor 6262
 	* To process more samples, measurements were spread across 2 respirometers(licors).
 	* Each licor has associated tape color indicated in tape column
 	* When purged (allowing pupae to breathe in a syringe under standardized air without CO2), there was a start and end time for beginning and end of purge for each tape samples (licor batch).